signalogic/SigSRF_SDK/mediaTest_readme.md

  - H.264 RTP auto-detect and elementary bitstream extraction
  - improved oversized packet handling (e.g. TSO/LSO or other packets captured or inserted at software level, before the NIC)
+ - detection of remote terminal connectivity loss and avoidance of impact on performance and results of long-running operations (e.g. long call recordings, regression tests, high capacity)

 Bug fixes